 Well in the Business model canvas we have the cost side, the back-end, made up of the activities, resources and partnership aspects and a revenue side, the front end, made up of customer segments, channels and customer relationships.
 It is the ‘net worth’ of all these blocks that makes up their contribution to the Value Proposition.

-It is the nine building blocks when put them together tells the complete story, a little like a business model balance sheet.
-Balancing this out thoughtfully does needs bringing it all together, so as to give others the compelling story and begin to mobilize around and attract the necessary resources.
+It is the nine building blocks when we put them together, tells the complete story, a little like a business model balance sheet.
+Balancing this out thoughtfully does need that bringing it all together, so as to give others the compelling story and begin to mobilise around and attract the necessary resources.

 My question though is this: “is the BMC understated at the back-end today and should we strike a different balance for more established organizations?”

 BMC model is by Osterwalder & Pigneur.
 Visual source: Steve Blank

 What happens when one side perhaps gets over emphasised?

 Very much the orientation of the business model canvas is presently skewed towards the front end – the market facing part and rightly so.
 You are in search of a new business model, you will never find it in the building.
 As Steve Blank rightly stated “you have to get out of the building” to validate your assumptions or hypothesis, to search for the value in the real marketplace.

 The present BMC creative energy focuses are mostly placed on the front end as many of the emerging tools, methodologies and creative work seek to explain and explore this in novel ways, helping to work out if you do a have a meaningful business emerging or not.
 You want to test your ideas or concept as soon as possible.
 As you learn, you pivot, learning what makes sense to customers, what might not, making continuous adjustments to confirm the business idea.

 Now we need the same creative energy application channelled to the back-end to draw out the supporting aspects that underpin the new business model.